Red Sox vs. Astros Player Props Betting Odds

-Oddsmakers have set player props for Rafael Devers, Kyle Tucker and others when the Boston Red Sox host the Houston Astros at Fenway Park on Monday at 7:10 PM ET.
+You can see player prop bet odds for Rafael Devers, Kyle Tucker and other players on the Boston Red Sox and Houston Astros prior to their matchup at 7:10 PM ET on Tuesday at Fenway Park.

 Bet on this matchup or its props with BetMGM!